kkardile/Coffee-Shop-Sales/README.md

 Use filters and slicers to explore different aspects of the coffee shop sales data.
 ## Credits

-This dashboard was created by Jaykumar Patel
+This dashboard was created by Jaykumar Patel and Krushna Kardile

 **Data Source :**